thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-library.md

 ### Digital Gauges

-The Digital Gauges bundle is useful for visualization temperature, humidity, speed and other integer or float values.
+The Digital Gauges bundle is useful for visualization of temperature, humidity, speed and other integer or float values.

 {% include images-gallery.html imageCollection="wl-digital-bundle" %}